cartercompbio/SCNA_score_analysis/README.md

 ### Data

-All data available for reproducing the results are in the data folder
+All data available for reproducing the results are in the data folder.
+Note the expression file is too big, instead, I uploaded the uprDf which contains all TCGA samples with UPR genes and RIDD genes avaialble to reproduce the results.